maubers/emily_yeppers/README.md

 # emily_yeppers
-A very mentally unwell Reddit bot
+A very mentally unwell Reddit bot written by the laziest person in existence.
+Should I separate config in another format?
+Probably.
+Do I feel like it?
+No, not really.
+Not yet.

 ## Overview